vens8/Online-Class-Helper-Windows/README.md

 - Make, share and load templates

 # Installation
-- Turn off your Antivirus softwares before trying to setup OCH since .exe files without EV code signatures can be triggered by antivirus softwares as malware/trojan.
-However, you don't have to worry about any harm to your computer because this is only a false positive that triggers the AVs.
-Make sure you add the .exe file as an exception in your AVs to avoid abrupt deletion of the file by your AVs.
-You can turn your AVs back on as soon as you've added it as an exception.
-(The setup .exe file has been detected only by 2 AVs out of 68 on VirusTotal and it's a common issue with converting files using Pyinstaller.
-It's the fault of the AV vendors for their inaccuracy of malware/trojan detection)
+- Turn off your Antivirus softwares before trying to setup OCH.
+(More info on why below under "Note")

 - Download and run the OCH_setup.exe file.